 Also, make sure the user interface is closed.
 If you can’t find it or are not sure, look for an icon with a yellow R in the task tray, or use the task manager to look for “rpmgui.exe”

-Run the script in the install folder: fixdb
+Run the script in the install folder: fixdb.bat, and review the output.

-Note that this reports “secondary server attachments cannot validate databases” and an error running gfix.exe.
-I deliberately did not stop the service before I ran fixdb.
+Note that this time it reported an error running gfix.exe stating “secondary server attachments cannot validate databases”.
+For demonstration, I deliberately left the service running while executing fixdb.
 If you see this, you know there is a program open using the database.

-Now, stopping the service and running fixdb again:
+After stopping the service and running fixdb.bat again:

-Here the program reported some errors and fixed them.
+Here the program reported some errors and marked them for removal.
+This program does not actually remove the errors.

-Now let’s get the size of the RPM database, again using the command prompt.
-Then we’ll run shrinkdb, and finally, get the database size again.
+Out of curiosity, you might get the size of the RPM database using the command prompt, then run shrinkdb, and finally, get the database size again.

-5 megabytes is about the size of a clean RPM database.
-If you shrink yours to 12 or 20 MB you’ll be fine.
+You should observe a smaller database size when shrinkdb finishes.
+If not, there is no cause for alarm.
+It could mean that there was very little empty space in the file.
+Five megabytes is about the size of an empty RPM database.
+If yours shrinks to 12 or 20 MB or even larger, you’ll be fine.
 On this particular day I haven’t printed much since last weekend, so the message log would have been automatically cleared out.
 Note that reducing the number of log messages on its own doesn’t reduce the size of the database file at all.

 What database maintenance does RPM do on its own?